myronschippers/sagas-mood-ring/README.md

 # React-Redux with Sagas

-> **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
-Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
-Please do this before you leave for the day.

-For this weekend challenge you'll be building a mindfulness application: an image carousel tagging app!
+Building a mindfulness application: an image carousel tagging app!

 ## Database Setup